Should I Join a Running Group to Improve Performance?

 Running with a group is a great way to learn, whether its from a coach or your training partners.
 A good coach should always be able to tell you how and why a particular session will benefit you while your training partners can offer a different perspective from their approach to running.

 There are loads of different groups to get involved with all offering slightly different approaches to group training.
 Here's just a few;

 Recreational running groups across the country.
-Check the link where you can find groups in your area.

 A running group with a difference.
 They run, but they use the run to help others-running to help groups and individuals in their communities who need help with physical tasks.
 They organise weekly runs in areas across the country helping food banks sort food, community gardens with heavy lifting and older people with help around the house.
 Find out more here.